starcitizen-lug/knowledge-base/wiki/Performance-Tuning.md

 See the [Arch Wiki](https://wiki.archlinux.org/title/Zram#Using_zram-generator) for configuration instructions that should work for most distros.

 If you prefer not to use zram, a swap file will need to be [configured](https://wiki.archlinux.org/title/Swap#Swap_file).
+Btrfs users please follow the [Btrfs instructions](https://wiki.archlinux.org/title/Btrfs#Swap_file).
 We recommend configuring at least a combined 40GB RAM + swap:
 - For 16GB RAM: 24GB swap
 - For 32GB RAM: 8GB swap